-He looks over his shoulder and beckons to the Wolven, who have hunkered together under a distant tree.
-They rise to their feet and stride over, forming a loose semicircle around Gyrax.
+“I would be honored to join you, Rennare—” He stops himself short, then says, “Ren of the Barrens, I mean.”
+He straightens up and beckons to his Wolven, hunkered together under a distant tree.
+They rise to their feet and stride over, forming a loose semicircle around their king.

 “Warriors.”
 He scans their faces with a steady eye.
 “Go on without me.
 Relay my missive to Argan Dyaar.”

-One of the huskies says, “My liege, we were chosen to protect you during your journ—”
+A husky says, “My liege, we were chosen to protect you during your journ—”

 “Swear to me,” Gyrax rumbles.
 “I would hear you say it, packmate.”